Sb0009/printf/README.md

 %X | hex integer (uppercase)|
 %% | just the %				|

-## We will handle in this project
+## We  handle in this project
 --- the flags:
---- field width
+--- the field width
---- precision
+--- the precision
 --- the length modifiers
---- custom conversion specifiers
+--- and custom conversion specifiers